payola/Payola/docs/user_guide.md

 ![Create Analysis - Multiple Branches](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_analysis_multiple_branches.png)

 Merging branches can be done using the `Merge branches` button.
-You will be given a choice to use either Join or Union.
+You will be given a choice to choos a plugin for merging branches.
+Since a plugin has a predefined number of inputs, Payola will list show you all plugins with more than one input.
+You can, for example, write your own merge plugin which will have 4 inputs, so you can merge 4 branches into one using a single plugin.
+Currently, Payola comes only with 2 merge plugins so you will be asked to use either Join or Union.

 ![Create Analysis - Merging Branches Dialog](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_analysis_merge_dialog_choose.png)